-In 2018, Storm issued 3,601 common shares to various individuals for a total of \$\mathbb{P}11.97\$ million.
-This brought down the Parent Company's ownership from 56.60% to 53.96% of the outstanding capital stock of Storm, which resulted in a transfer of the Parent Company's share in the accumulated net losses of Storm to the noncontrolling interest amounting to \$\mathbb{P}3.19\$ million.
-Net increase in NCI amounted to \$\mathbb{P}8.78\$ million.
-No change in control resulted fron the said transaction.
+The Parent Company's ownership is 56.60% of the outstanding capital stock of Storm as of December 31, 2017.
+In 2018, Storm issued 3,601 common shares to various individuals for a total of $\mathbb{P}11.97$ million.
+This brought down the Parent Company's ownership from 56.60% to 53.96% of the outstanding capital stock of Storm, which resulted in a transfer of the Parent Company's share in the accumulated net losses of Storm to the noncontrolling interest amounting to P3.19 million.
+Net increase in NCI amounted to P8.78 million.
+No change in control resulted from the said transaction.

-During the nine-month period ended September 30, 2019, Storm issued 3,985 common shares to various individuals for a total of \$\mathbb{P}7.08\$ million.
-This brought down the Parent Company's ownersip from 53.96% to 51.31% of the outstanding capital stock of Storm.
+In 2019, Storm issued 3,985 common shares to various individuals for a total consideration of P4.38 million.
+This brought down the Parent Company's ownership from 53.96% to 51.31% of the outstanding capital stock of Storm.
+Net increase in NCI amounted to P4.38 million.
 No change in control resulted from the said transaction.